 4. Allow freedom

 Once they are off and running (not literally, of course!) with the camera, try to give them as much freedom as you can.
 Let them fill the memory card right up!
-We are in the digital age, after all, it isn’t as though you must print all the images they take.
-Although you might have to teach them how to cull through their images, only saving the best ones.
-Betsy McCue Pictures suggests encouraging them to also take candid and unposed photos since these can oftentimes tell powerful stories and be more meaningful than posed shots The freedom you give them will help them retain the joy as well allowing them to find their own creative voice.
+We are in the digital age.
+After all, it isn’t as though you must print all the images they take.
+Although you might have to teach them how to cull through their images, only save the best ones.
+Betsy McCue Pictures suggests encouraging them to also take candid and unposed photos since these can oftentimes tell powerful stories and be more meaningful than posed shots.
+The freedom you give them will help them retain the joy as well as allow them to find their own creative voice.

 5. Offer a Goal

 At times it may be overwhelming for them to get started, and they may be looking to you for direction on a subject to photograph.
 This is the time to offer a goal to get them started.
 If you are on a nature walk, you might ask them to find three wild animals.
 Stuck in the house, they could photograph only yellow (or some other color) things.
 It could be anything and before you know it, they will have no problem finding things to photograph on their own.